 One of the greaves was fit for someone with a misaligned tibia, strengthening the link between the ancient king and the tomb.

-Additionally, the skull found at the site had significant damage to the right eye, where ancient sources say an arrow pierced Philip.
+Moreover, the skull found at the site had significant damage to the right eye, where, according to ancient sources, an arrow pierced Philip.

-Visitors to Vergina, the site where the burials were found, can see the treasures of the tombs firsthand.
+Visitors to Vergina, the site where the burials were found, can view the treasures of the tombs firsthand.

-The Palace of Aegae is considered to be the biggest ancient Greek building to be discovered, and is widely agreed to be one of the most significant in antiquity, along with the Parthenon.
+The Palace of Aegae is considered to be the largest ancient Greek building to be discovered and is widely agreed to be one of the most significant in antiquity along with the Parthenon.

-Currently, the Palace is under restoration, which is set to be completed in 2022.
+Currently, the palace is under restoration and is set to be completed in 2022.

-Visiting the site’s exhibitions that are open to public, such as the Royal burial cluster of Philip II, the King of Macedon is a once-in-a-lifetime experience.
+Visiting the site’s exhibitions, such as the Royal burial cluster of Philip II, the King of Macedon, that are open to the public, is a once-in-a-lifetime experience.